Am386: AM386 SX

-In 1991 AMD also introduced advanced versions of the 386SX processor - again not as a second source production of the Intel chip, but as a reverse engineered pin compatible version.
+In 1991 AMD also introduced advanced versions of the 386SX processor – again not as a second source production of the Intel chip, but as a reverse engineered pin compatible version.
 In fact, it was AMD's first entry in the x86 market other than as a second source for Intel.
-AMD 386SX processors were available at faster clock speeds at the time they were introduced and still cheaper than the Intel 386SX.
+AMD 386SX processors were available at higher clock speeds at the time they were introduced and still cheaper than the Intel 386SX.
 Produced in 0.8 μm technology and using a static core, their clock speed could be dropped down to 0 MHz, consuming just some mWatts.
 Power consumption was up to 35% lower than with Intel's design and even lower than the 386SL's, making the AMD 386SX the ideal chip for both desktop and mobile computers.
 The SXL versions featured advanced power management functions and used even less power.